 A description of the progress of the experiment and a comparison with ATHLET simulations can be found in /BUC 18/.
-Fig. 5.117 and Fig. 5.119 show the pressures in the GAP and drywell vessel.
-It can be seen that primary pressure is well predicted by ATHLET 3.2.1 heavily overestimated by ATHLET 3.3 and slightly underestimated by ATHLET 3.3.1, although the power of the emergency condenser is similar between all code versions (see Fig. 5.118).
+Fig. 5.120 and Fig. 5.122 show the pressures in the GAP and drywell vessel.
+It can be seen that primary pressure prediction is almost the same in both ATHLET versions.
+It agrees well with the experimental data, although the power of the emergency condenser is underpredicted by code versions (see Fig. 5.121).
 During air overflow from the drywell into the wet well by the vent pipe, pressure is rising in all cases until approximately 5,000 s when the air flow switches to steam flow.
-In the ATHLET 3.3.1 case, less air is moving into the wet well than in the ATHLET 3.2.1 case, leading to a lower drywell pressure (see Fig. 5.120).
-The lower the air ingress, the larger is the steam ingress into the wet well indicated also by a higher water temperature in the wet well in the ATHLET 3.3.1 case (Fig. 5.121).
-In the ATHLET 3.3 case no air and steam is blown into the wetwell after 5,000 s anymore.
-Larger fluctuations of CCC power in the ATHLET 3.2.1 case compared to the power in the ATHLET 3.3.1 case especially between 5,000 s and 9,000 s lead to slightly stronger pressure fluctuations in the drywell.
-Due to these oscillations, air is rising from the lower parts of the drywell vessel to the vent pipe inlet due to expansion of the air, when the pressure is low.
-This leads to a larger air ingress into the wetwell in ATHLET 3.2.1 which finally leads to a larger pressure build-up in the drywell.
+In the ATHLET 3.3.1 case, less air is moving into the wet well than in the ATHLET 3.4 case, leading to a lower drywell pressure (see Fig. 5.123).
+The lower the air ingress, the larger is the steam ingress into the wet well indicated also by a higher water temperature in the wet well in the ATHLET 3.3.1 case (Fig. 5.124).
+CCC power in the ATHLET 3.3.1 and ATHLET 3.4 are similar, since the conditions within the flooding pool and connected drywell are almost the same.
+However, the power is slightly higher in ATHLET 3.4 since the pressure and therefore temperature difference between inside and outside of the heat exchanger is slightly higher.